henatan99/henatan99/README.md

 <b>I am a web developer and content creator.
 I am passionate about coding and collaborating.
 The tools I often employ are JavaScript, Ruby, ReactJS, and Rails.</b>
 - 🔭 I’m currently working on web development
 - 🔭 I’m currently a student at Microverse, a 'Mastery learning' online program
-- 🔭 am working as a part-time Technical Support Engineer at Microverse.
+- 🔭 am working as a part-time Technical Support Engineer at Microverse
 - 👯 I’m looking to collaborate on the front end and back end web development
-- 🤔 I’m looking for a full-time job with remote option very welcomed in web development
+- 🤔 I’m looking for a full-time job (remote option very welcomed) in web development
+- 🤔 Available for hire

 Here is my portfolio: https://henatan99.github.io/personal-portfolio/